milen-patel/milen-patel.github.io/_posts/2023-10-16-mongodb-cert-guide.md

    * Sample scenarios will be similar to what we've already seen, but language dependent

-To access subdocuments, you must use the syntax "field.nestedfield" (Including the quotation marks) (Scroll to section on dot notation: MongoDB uses the dot notation to access the elements of an array and to access the fields of an embedded document.)
+* To access subdocuments, you must use the syntax "field.nestedfield" (Including the quotation marks) (Scroll to section on dot notation: MongoDB uses the dot notation to access the elements of an array and to access the fields of an embedded document.)
-What is the difference between `findAndModify()` and `updateOne()` Unit 8 Summary: Added a new field to a document by using the upsert option in updateOne() ID field is immutable and cannot be overwritten
+* What is the difference between `findAndModify()` and `updateOne()`
+* Unit 8 Summary: Added a new field to a document by using the upsert option in updateOne()
+* ID field is immutable and cannot be overwritten
+* Use `cursor.toArray()` to get all documents returned by the cursor
+* Valid BSON Types: double, string, object, array, objectId, bool, date, null, int, long, decimal
+* Boolean values should be lowercase